 Smoking cessation: smokers are approximately twice as likely to quit their habit after undergoing hypnotherapy sessions (when compared to people attempting to use willpower alone).

 Chronic pain reduction: 75% of people with irritable bowel syndrome (IBS) notice less severe symptoms after hypnotherapy, and burn victims typically also experience some pain relief.
 Self-reported sufferers of chronic pain also notice a reduction in tension headache frequency after hypnosis.

-Confidence boosting: people who have internalized critical thoughts about themselves can find relief though hypnosis, developing a new perspective on their strengths and a kinder “inner voice.”
+Confidence boost: people who have internalized critical thoughts about themselves can find relief through hypnosis, developing a new perspective on their strengths and a kinder “inner voice.”

 You are now in a good position to think more deeply about the links between autohypnosis and the Law of Attraction.